Market

 From the matters communicated with those charged with governance, we determine those matters that were of

-most significance in the audit of the financial statements of the current period and are therefore the key audit
+most significance in the audit of the Ind AS Financial Statements of the current period and are therefore the key

-matters.
-We describe these matters in our auditor's report unless law or regulation precludes public disclosure
+audit matters.
+We describe these matters in our auditor's report unless law or regulation precludes public

 communicated in our report because the adverse consequences of doing so would reasonably be expected to